yesufeng/Bikesharing/Readme.txt

 The focus of the current analysis is therefore, to find community groups among all bike stations and compare their daily/hourly usage so as to estimate the neighborhood and mainly usage of bikes.

   The data is probably converted from New York Citi Bike data https://www.citibikenyc.com/system-data, the largest bike sharing system around the US, which has 332 stations as of May 2013.

+The station names are hidden and locations are not given in the current csv file.